porridgewithraisins/chess-opening-info/README.md

 # Chess Opening Info

-Get opening ECO code, Opening name, given the FEN of a position, to be easily used with JavaScript applications.
+Get opening ECO code, Opening name, and move list to reach that FEN, given the FEN of a position.

+Easily used with JavaScript applications.

 The dataset is due to https://github.com/niklasf/chess-openings.
 (TSV Format)